railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 ### See how the YAML file changes when votes are cast

-Let’s open `votes.yaml`.
+Let's open `votes.yaml`.
 And vote.
 And check again.

 {% coach %}
 There will be situations when one or more students will forget to shut down the server before running it again.
-It’s a good opportunity to search the Internet for a solution.
-They don’t have to know everything about killing processes to find a solution.
+It's a good opportunity to search the Internet for a solution.
+They don't have to know everything about killing processes to find a solution.
 {% endcoach %}

 {% coach %}